rl1987/trickster.dev/tricksterblog/content/post/passive-dns-recon-techniques.md

 that might be insecure.
 * Mapping out attack surface for the organisation.
-* Detecting dangling subdomains linked to third party services that may provide opportunities for subdomain takeovers, leading to a bug bounty payment.
+* Detecting dangling subdomains linked to third party services that may provide opportunities for subdomain takeovers, perhaps leading to a bug bounty payment.
 * Detecting third party SaaS and cloud services being used by the target.
 * Gaining insights on business activities of competitors - for example,